messarhi/prompt4APRtax/01_search_strings/search_strings.md

 - **Fields searched:** [Title, Abstract]
 - **Exact query string:**
 ```
-[(Title:("large language model" OR llm OR gpt OR codellama OR starcoder OR codex OR "transformer model" OR plm OR "language model" OR codet5 OR pretrained OR "pre-trained") OR Abstract:("large language model" OR llm OR gpt OR codellama OR starcoder OR codex OR "transformer model" OR plm OR "language model" OR codet5 OR pretrained OR "pre-trained")) AND (Title:("program repair" OR "automatic repair" OR "bug fix" OR "patch generation" OR "code repair" OR "defect repair" OR apr OR "automated program repair" OR "bug repair") OR Abstract:("program repair" OR "automatic repair" OR "bug fix" OR "patch generation" OR "code repair" OR "defect repair" OR apr OR "automated program repair" OR "bug repair")) AND (Title:("prompt engineering" OR prompting OR "few-shot" OR "zero-shot" OR cot OR tot OR react OR rag OR "instruction tuning") OR Abstract:("prompt engineering" OR prompting OR "few-shot" OR "zero-shot" OR cot OR tot OR react OR rag OR "instruction tuning"))]
+[((Title:("large language model" OR llm OR gpt OR codellama OR starcoder OR codex OR "transformer model" OR plm OR codet5 OR pretrained OR "pre-trained") OR Abstract:("large language model" OR llm OR gpt OR codellama OR starcoder OR codex OR "transformer model" OR plm OR codet5 OR pretrained OR "pre-trained")) OR (Title:("prompt engineering" OR prompting OR "few-shot" OR "zero-shot" OR cot OR "chain-of-thought" OR tot OR react OR rag OR "instruction tuning") OR Abstract:("prompt engineering" OR prompting OR "few-shot" OR "zero-shot" OR cot OR "chain-of-thought" OR tot OR react OR rag OR "instruction tuning"))) AND (Title:("program repair" OR "automatic repair" OR "bug fix" OR "patch generation" OR "code repair" OR "defect repair" OR apr OR "automated program repair" OR "bug repair") OR Abstract:("program repair" OR "automatic repair" OR "bug fix" OR "patch generation" OR "code repair" OR "defect repair" OR apr OR "automated program repair" OR "bug repair"))]
 ```
 - **Filters applied:** [Publication years 2022–2026]
-- **Records retrieved:** [185]
+- **Records retrieved:** [191]

 ### IEEE Xplore
 - **Search date:** [June 30, 2026]
 - **Fields searched:** [Title, Abstract]
 - **Exact query string:**
 ```
-[(("Document Title":"large language model" OR "Document Title":LLM OR "Document Title":GPT OR "Document Title":CodeLlama OR "Document Title":StarCoder OR "Document Title":Codex OR "Document Title":"transformer model" OR "Document Title":PLM OR "Document Title":"language model" OR "Document Title":CodeT5 OR "Document Title":pretrained OR "Document Title":"pre-trained" OR "Abstract":"large language model" OR "Abstract":LLM OR "Abstract":GPT OR "Abstract":CodeLlama OR "Abstract":StarCoder OR "Abstract":Codex OR "Abstract":"transformer model" OR "Abstract":PLM OR "Abstract":"language model" OR "Abstract":CodeT5 OR "Abstract":pretrained OR "Abstract":"pre-trained") AND ("Document Title":"program repair" OR "Document Title":"automatic repair" OR "Document Title":"bug fix" OR "Document Title":"patch generation" OR "Document Title":"code repair" OR "Document Title":"defect repair" OR "Document Title":APR OR "Document Title":"automated program repair" OR "Document Title":"bug repair" OR "Abstract":"program repair" OR "Abstract":"automatic repair" OR "Abstract":"bug fix" OR "Abstract":"patch generation" OR "Abstract":"code repair" OR "Abstract":"defect repair" OR "Abstract":APR OR "Abstract":"automated program repair" OR "Abstract":"bug repair") AND ("Document Title":"prompt engineering" OR "Document Title":prompting OR "Document Title":"few-shot" OR "Document Title":"zero-shot" OR "Document Title":CoT OR "Document Title":ToT OR "Document Title":React OR "Document Title":RAG OR "Document Title":"instruction tuning" OR "Abstract":"prompt engineering" OR "Abstract":prompting OR "Abstract":"few-shot" OR "Abstract":"zero-shot" OR "Abstract":CoT OR "Abstract":ToT OR "Abstract":React OR "Abstract":RAG OR "Abstract":"instruction tuning"))]
+[(("Document Title":"large language model" OR "Document Title":LLM OR "Document Title":GPT OR "Document Title":CodeLlama OR "Document Title":StarCoder OR "Document Title":Codex OR "Document Title":"transformer model" OR "Document Title":PLM OR "Document Title":CodeT5 OR "Document Title":pretrained OR "Document Title":"pre-trained" OR "Abstract":"large language model" OR "Abstract":LLM OR "Abstract":GPT OR "Abstract":CodeLlama OR "Abstract":StarCoder OR "Abstract":Codex OR "Abstract":"transformer model" OR "Abstract":PLM OR "Abstract":CodeT5 OR "Abstract":pretrained OR "Abstract":"pre-trained" OR "Document Title":"prompt engineering" OR "Document Title":prompting OR "Document Title":"few-shot" OR "Document Title":"zero-shot" OR "Document Title":CoT OR "Document Title":"chain-of-thought" OR "Document Title":ToT OR "Document Title":React OR "Document Title":RAG OR "Document Title":"instruction tuning" OR "Abstract":"prompt engineering" OR "Abstract":prompting OR "Abstract":"few-shot" OR "Abstract":"zero-shot" OR "Abstract":CoT OR "Abstract":"chain-of-thought" OR "Abstract":ToT OR "Abstract":React OR "Abstract":RAG OR "Abstract":"instruction tuning") AND ("Document Title":"program repair" OR "Document Title":"automatic repair" OR "Document Title":"bug fix" OR "Document Title":"patch generation" OR "Document Title":"code repair" OR "Document Title":"defect repair" OR "Document Title":APR OR "Document Title":"automated program repair" OR "Document Title":"bug repair" OR "Abstract":"program repair" OR "Abstract":"automatic repair" OR "Abstract":"bug fix" OR "Abstract":"patch generation" OR "Abstract":"code repair" OR "Abstract":"defect repair" OR "Abstract":APR OR "Abstract":"automated program repair" OR "Abstract":"bug repair"))]
 ```
 - **Filters applied:** [Publication years 2022–2026]
-- **Records retrieved:** [166]
+- **Records retrieved:** [178]

 ### Scopus
 - **Search date:** [June 30, 2026]
 - **Fields searched:** [title, abstract, keywords]
 - **Exact query string:**
 ```
-[TITLE-ABS-KEY("large language model" OR LLM OR GPT OR CodeLlama OR StarCoder OR Codex OR "transformer model" OR PLM OR "language model" OR CodeT5 OR pretrained OR "pre-trained") AND TITLE-ABS-KEY("program repair" OR "automatic repair" OR "bug fix" OR "patch generation" OR "code repair" OR "defect repair" OR APR OR "automated program repair" OR "bug repair") AND TITLE-ABS-KEY("prompt engineering" OR prompting OR "few-shot" OR "zero-shot" OR CoT OR ToT OR React OR RAG OR "instruction tuning")]
+[(TITLE-ABS-KEY("large language model" OR LLM OR GPT OR CodeLlama OR StarCoder OR Codex OR "transformer model" OR PLM OR CodeT5 OR pretrained OR "pre-trained") OR TITLE-ABS-KEY("prompt engineering" OR prompting OR "few-shot" OR "zero-shot" OR CoT OR "chain-of-thought" OR ToT OR React OR RAG OR "instruction tuning")) AND TITLE-ABS-KEY("program repair" OR "automatic repair" OR "bug fix" OR "patch generation" OR "code repair" OR "defect repair" OR APR OR "automated program repair" OR "bug repair")]
 ```
 - **Filters applied:** [Publication years 2022–2026]
-- **Records retrieved:** [551]
+- **Records retrieved:** [544]

 ### Google Scholar
 - **Search date:** [June 30, 2026]
 - **Query string / search terms used:**
 ```
-[("large language model" OR LLM OR GPT OR CodeLlama OR StarCoder OR Codex OR "transformer model" OR PLM OR "language model" OR CodeT5 OR pretrained OR "pre-trained") AND ("program repair" OR "automatic repair" OR "bug fix" OR "patch generation" OR "code repair" OR "defect repair" OR APR OR "automated program repair" OR "bug repair") AND (Title:("prompt engineering" OR prompting OR "few-shot" OR "zero-shot" OR cot OR tot OR react OR rag OR "instruction tuning") OR Abstract:("prompt engineering" OR prompting OR "few-shot" OR "zero-shot" OR cot OR tot OR react OR rag OR "instruction tuning"))]
+[(("large language model" OR LLM OR GPT OR CodeLlama OR StarCoder OR Codex OR "transformer model" OR PLM OR CodeT5 OR pretrained OR "pre-trained")
+OR ("prompt engineering" OR prompting OR "few-shot" OR "zero-shot" OR CoT OR "chain-of-thought" OR ToT OR React OR RAG OR "instruction tuning"))
+AND ("program repair" OR "automatic repair" OR "bug fix" OR "patch generation" OR "code repair" OR "defect repair" OR APR OR "automated program repair" OR "bug repair")]
 ```
 - **Notes:** Google Scholar does not support full Boolean field-restricted queries; note any manual adaptation (e.g., searching in batches, using quoted phrases only).
-- **Records retrieved:** [8610]
+- **Records retrieved:** [1089]

 ## Snowballing (Manual Search)